warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

 }
 ```

-### Run the app
+### 2.5.
+Run the app

-You can try running the app by running:
+You can try running the app using the following command:

 ```bash
 go run main.go
 ```

-If everything is set up correctly, you should see the app connecting to the Warden Protocol node and starting to process incoming requests.
+If everything is set up correctly, you'll see the app connecting to the Warden Protocol node and starting to process incoming requests.

-The output will be similar to:
+The output will be similar to the following:

 ```bash
 time=2024-03-26T12:01:38.020+01:00 level=INFO msg="starting keychain" keychain_id=1